netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/mutual-auth.md

       -  An application named `apache` is used as the back-end service.
 You can replace it with the application that you are using.

       -  `wildcard-secret` is the associated Kubernetes secret holding the client certificate.
-This certificate is used when Citrix ADC acts as a client to send the request to the back end Apache service.
+This certificate is used when Netscaler acts as a client to send the request to the back end Apache service.

       -  The `tls-ca` secret holds the CA certificate that is used for verification of the client certificate